VOLUME 15 FAA SAFETY TEAM POLICIES AND PROCEDURES

 NPP.
 The FPM may set up an ad hoc task force of industry partners and FAASTeam

 REPs to advise on program planning (e.g., the planning of specialty program priorities, the projection of future

-needs, and consideration of the impact of Federal dollars (resources) on the AVS outreach and educational program).
+needs, and consideration of the impact of Federal dollars (resources) on the aviation safety outreach and educational program).

 agency at a variety of meetings and maintains effective relationships with airmen,

-other organizations and groups concerned with the AVS outreach and educational program areas.
+other organizations and groups concerned with the aviation safety outreach and educational program areas.